 Instead of worrying about the “what ifs” like bear attacks and shattered femurs (both unlikely in most hiking situations) let’s focus on the likely:

 Learn how to properly treat a blister.
 Whether or not you decide to lance the blister depends on your training and situation.
-Making sure you have enough antiseptic, antibiotic ointment, and moleskin is just a case of being prepared.
-So be prepared!
+Make sure you have enough antiseptic, antibiotic ointment, and moleskin – and you’ve got hiking boots that fit!